hhabib/anonymization-tool/README.md

 1. Make sure you have docker-compose installed
 2. Download the code from our github repository
-3. Go the the directory with `docker-compose.yml`, run `docker-compose up` -Note that the initial attempt of running this command will take several minutes to build the image.
+3. Go the the directory with `docker-compose.yml`, run `docker-compose up` Note that the initial attempt of running this command will take several minutes to build the image.
 After the first build, it will be faster.
 4. Visit our tool at `localhost:8000` with your browser.

 # Repository Directory